Medically Reviewed

 People in addiction treatment in group therapy session

-Typically, people release dopamine in response to performing pleasurable activities, such as eating or having sex.
-However, many drugs cause a surge in dopamine activity, which can result in a rewarding euphoria, and ultimately encourages the drug-using individual to repeat the experience.
-This is why many drugs are referred to as “reinforcing” and one of the reasons why drug addiction can be so challenging to recover from.2
+Typically, the brain releases dopamine in response to performing pleasurable activities, such as eating or having sex.
+However, many drugs cause a surge in dopamine activity, which can result in a rewarding euphoria, ultimately encouraging the drug-using individual to repeat the experience.
+This is why many drugs are referred to as “reinforcing”, and one of the reasons that drug addiction can be so challenging to recover from.2

 Even though it can be a challenge, the benefits of overcoming addiction far outweigh any perceived benefits of continuing substance use.
 Quitting drugs or alcohol can help improve your mental and physical health, reduce your risk of chronic diseases, enable you to repair your relationships and family life, help you prevent further negative consequences at work or in school, increase your energy levels, improve your appearance, and help you save money.5 Quitting drugs and receiving professional help for substance use, in total, can help you reclaim your life and embody your full potential.
 And American Addiction Centers is here to help you do this.